talikanevski/Jukebox/README.md

 Create Custom Class,
 Loop through an ArrayList,
-Populate a ListView or GridView with an ArrayAdapter, The app containts of 3 activities: "Play Random", "Choose some songs you like", and "Favorites".
-User can change his/her mind about favorite songs in every activity, and the app will remember the choise (while the user is using the app)
+Populate a ListView or GridView with an ArrayAdapter, The app contents of 3 activities: "Play Random", "Choose some songs you like", and "Favorites".
+User can change his/her mind about favorite songs in every activity, and the app will remember the choice (while the user is using the app).

 <img src="https://user-images.githubusercontent.com/36941009/46167950-fc896a80-c24b-11e8-9f25-0c4508e22753.png" alt="alt text" width="210"> <img src="https://user-images.githubusercontent.com/36941009/46167965-027f4b80-c24c-11e8-911d-dfbe95af06f0.png" alt="alt text" width="210">
 <img src="https://user-images.githubusercontent.com/36941009/46167984-0a3ef000-c24c-11e8-9899-2f4766e0df15.png" alt="alt text" width="210">